calebephrem/unique-custom-id/README.md

 ## 🧸 Final Thoughts

-UCID is built for _fun_ and _flexibility_ — perfect for devs who want a secure, short, and sweet identifier in seconds.
+UCID is built for fun, flexibility, and speed — perfect for devs who want secure and customizable identifiers in milliseconds.

 ## 🌟 Give It a Try!